-OSSE AFE will continue to work with UDC, Graduate School USA and other partners, to provide additional professional development and technical assistance to adult educators on the CCSS/CCRS.
+OSSE AFE will continue to work with UDC, and other partners, to provide additional professional development and technical assistance to adult educators on the CCSS/ CCRS.
 Furthermore, the CCSS/CCRS are embedded in the 2014 GED and NEDP which are the two primary alternative pathways to a secondary credential for adults in DC.
-Moreover, in the next competitive grant, OSSE AFE will include the requirement that all AFE funded programs adopt and align instruction with the CCSS/CCRS.
+Moreover, as part of the grant completion, OSSE AFE included the requirement that all AFE funded programs adopt and align instruction with the CCSS/CCRS.
 OSSE AFE will also work with its PD/TA partners to develop a CCSS/CCRS implementation timeline for local program providers and monitor for compliance.
 Adult educators in OSSE AFE programs are required to integrate the Comprehensive Adult Student Assessment System (CASAS) competencies and basic skills content standards in their lessons/programs.
-As such, the OSSE AFE team has drafted a crosswalk that links the CCSS/CCRS and CASAS competencies and basic skill content standards by test and test item for use by the adult educators in employing a standards-based approach to teach adult learners.
+As such, the OSSE AFE team has drafted a crosswalk that links the CCSS and CCRS are CASAS competencies and basic skill content standards by test and test items for use by the adult educators in employing a standards-based approach to teach adult learners.